leo-project/leofs/docs/admin/settings/cluster.md

 #### Case 2: One LeoManager node is unavailable

 If a LeoManager node is unavailable, LeoFS can update the RING, and synchronize it with the LeoFS' system eventually.
-After another LeoManager node is restarted, LeoManager automatically synchronizes the RING between the manager nodes.
+After restarting another LeoManager node, LeoManager automatically synchronizes the RING between the manager nodes.

 ## Consistency Level

-The consistency level of your LeoFS storage system is configured at <a href="https://github.com/leo-project/leofs/blob/master/apps/leo_manager/priv/leo_manager_0.conf" target="_blank">LeoManager's configuration file - leo_manager_0.conf</a>.
+Configure the consistency level of a LeoFS system at <a href="https://github.com/leo-project/leofs/blob/master/apps/leo_manager/priv/leo_manager_0.conf" target="_blank">LeoManager's configuration file - leo_manager_0.conf</a>.
 You need to carefully configure the consistency level because it is not able to change some items after starting the system.

-There are four configuration items at <a href="https://github.com/leo-project/leofs/blob/master/apps/leo_manager/priv/leo_manager_0.conf" target="_blank">leo_manager_0.conf</a>, items of which have a great impact on **data availability** and **storage performance**.
+There are four configuration items at <a href="https://github.com/leo-project/leofs/blob/master/apps/leo_manager/priv/leo_manager_0.conf" target="_blank">`leo_manager_0.conf`</a>, items of which have a great impact on **data availability** and **storage performance**.

 | Item                              | Abbr | Modifiable | Default | Description |
 |-----------------------------------|:----:|------------|---------|---|